Skip to main content

 Lab tests

-The complete blood count (CBC) is a test that measures the levels of red cells, white cells, and platelets in the blood.
-If there are too many myeloma cells in the bone marrow, some of these blood cell levels can be low.
+The complete blood count (CBC) is a test that measures the levels of red blood cells, white blood cells, and platelets in the blood.
+If too many myeloma cells are in the bone marrow (where new blood cells are made), some of these blood cell levels can be low.
 The most common finding is a low red blood cell count (anemia).

-Levels of blood creatinine, albumin, calcium, and other electrolytes will be checked.
+Levels of blood urea nitrogen (BUN), creatinine, albumin, calcium, and other electrolytes will be checked.

-• Creatinine levels show how well your kidneys are working.
-High levels mean that the kidneys are not functioning well.
-This is common in people with myeloma.
+• BUN and creatinine levels show how well your kidneys are working.
+The kidneys are often affected in people with myeloma.

 • Albumin is a protein found in the blood.
-Low levels can be seen in myeloma.
+Low levels can sometimes be seen in people with myeloma.

 • Calcium levels may be high in people with advanced myeloma.
-High calcium levels (hypercalcemia) can cause symptoms of fatigue, weakness, and confusion.
+High calcium levels (hypercalcemia) can cause symptoms such as fatigue, weakness, and confusion.

 Urine tests